Lilypad-Tech/lilypad/README.md

 See [cowsay](https://github.com/bacalhau-project/lilypad-module-cowsay) for example

 This is a json template with Go text/template style `{{.Message}}` sections which will be replaced by Lilypad with valid JSON strings which are passed as input to modules.
+You can also do fancy things with go templates like setting defaults, see cowsay for example.

 Pass inputs as: